c-blake/suggest/README.md

 ```
 In light of subsequent analysis, you may also just want to `import suggest`,
 scan a dictionary "however" & use `myersCompile, levenshtein|optimStrAlign`.
-That is likely "fast enough" with no preprocessed/compiled dictionary and is
+That is likely "fast enough" with a dictionary no more preprocessed than being
+sorted by use frequency and is *easily* parallelized with perfect linear scale
-*easily* parallelized (just segment your file into N threads chunks with, e.g.
+up (just segment your file into N chunks with, e.g. `cligen/mslice.nSplit` &
-`cligen/mslice.nSplit` & handle each, not unlike `adix/tests/wf.nim`).
-There
+handle each, not unlike `adix/tests/wf.nim`).
+There are also other notions in
-are also other notions in `cligen/textUt.distDamerau` and `hldiff/edits`.
+`cligen/textUt.distDamerau` and `hldiff/edits`.

 # More Detailed Analysis: